3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

 The only thing *NOT* included is the configuration for serving the public directory statically.
 You'll need to set that up yourself.

-# What is not included
+# What is NOT included

 - Content in the views
 - Code in the routes